Minerals in Food: Benefits, Sources and Why We Need Them

 Minerals - Dr. Axe

 Within a so-called “balanced diet” you’ll find macronutrients and micronutrients, both of which are essential nutrients we must get from food sources because our bodies cannot make them on their own.
-The three main macronutrients are fats, carbohydrates and protein, while micronutrients include vital vitamins and minerals.
+The three main macronutrients are fats, carbohydrates and protein, while micronutrients include vital vitamins and minerals in food.

 • Found in nature but not made by humans